-This is driven by a few different trends that have become increasingly more evident recently.
-While market demand has been the primary driver of this, there have been a few other factors at play.
-These factors have resulted in certain trends beginning in the first place and speeding up and becoming increasingly more mandatory.
+This is driven by a few trends that have become increasingly more evident recently.
+While market demand has been the primary driver of this, a few other factors are at play.
+These factors have resulted in certain trends beginning in the first place, speeding up, and becoming increasingly mandatory.

 Key Trends In The Aerospace Industry

-Information about an industry is one of the largest drivers of success, as it allows a company to evolve and adapt to an ever-changing market.
-As a result, those involved in the aerospace and defense (A&D) industry have had to pay a particular amount of attention to certain areas.
+Information about an industry is one of the largest drivers of success, allowing a company to evolve and adapt to an ever-changing market.
+As a result, those involved in the aerospace and defense (A&D) industry have had to pay particular attention to certain areas.

 Focus On Asia-Pacific

-The Asia-Pacific region has been re-evaluating much of its aerospace and defense needs in the past few years, with much of this being focused on its future resources and strategies.
+The Asia-Pacific region has been re-evaluating much of its aerospace and defense needs in the past few years, focusing much on its future resources and strategies.
 This has resulted in increased attention on the market from the United States and Europe-based companies.

-Aside from the revenues that have been generated as a result of these partnerships, there are a variety of reasons that this has been the case.
+Aside from the revenues generated from these partnerships, there are a variety of reasons that this has been the case.
 One of the more notable of these is that expanding into the market can offset many of the risks involved in the industry.
 But, again, this is primarily because of a reliable and increasing demand in the region.

-Alongside this has been that many companies have been taking a more decentralized approach to business.
+Alongside this, many companies have taken a more decentralized business approach.
 As a result, the Asia-Pacific has become a more attractive area to establish an additional headquarters.

 Focus On Low-Risk Digital Innovation